RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 ### Porting atom binning to cuda
 The only part of the loop remaining partly on the CPU is the reneighboring phase.
-In order to complete porting the whole `buildNeighbor` method to cuda we port the atom binning, since the neighbor list construction has already been ported.
+In order to complete porting the whole `buildNeighbor` method to cuda we port the atom binning, since the neighbor list construction has already been ported (as described in the earlier chapter 'Parallelizing building neighbor lists').

 ***Note***: In pseudo-code the atom binning is called sort_into in the `buildNeighbor` function:
 ```python